Wednesday, May 31, 2023

 Pregabalin is FDA approved for neuropathy.
 These medications can also help improve sleep duration and sleep quality.
 Talk to your doctor about whether these medications would be a good option for you.

-Melatonin can be used effectively to reduce nerve pain and promote quality sleep.
-Melatonin has pain-relieving and anti-inflammatory effects.
 Your body has a natural supply of Melatonin.
 Taking a Melatonin supplement can help regulate your body’s sleep/wake cycle and result in a more restful sleep at night.

 To read more about treatment for diabetic neuropathy, check out Diabetic Neuropathy in the Feet- A Simple Treatment Guide

 Routine exercise can help reduce inflammation, improve blood flow to the legs, and also improve muscle strength.
-Exercise can also help reduce blood glucose levels.
-This is important if you suffer from diabetic neuropathy.
-Improvement in blood glucose levels can help reduce nerve damage and thus nerve pain.

-Routine exercise has been shown to preserve and promote the function of peripheral nerves (2).
 If you suffer from neuropathy pain at night, try walking for 30 minutes.
 Stop exercising 1 hour before you go to bed.

 This can help reduce neuropathy pain and improve the quality of sleep.
-Yoga can also help relax the body and mind.

 • Avoid all distractions.
 Turn off electronic devices when you are about to go to sleep.
 Make sure the room is dark.
 Use a fan or white noise machine to block out noises.